AWS vs. Azure vs. GCP: A Complete Comparison Guide

 Machine learning hardware

 The following is a list of the machine learning hardware provided by the three cloud vendors.

 Custom machine learning processors called AWS Trainium and ASIC Inferential for machine learning inferences.

 Specially tuned virtual machines to handle machine learning work.
 These virtual machines are based on FPGA(Field-programmable gate array).
 FPGAs are more power-efficient and can produce the same or more compute power as compared to GPUs.

 GCP provides a machine learning optimized custom TPU(tensor processing unit) to handle machine learning workloads.
 The benefit of TPUs in machine learning is that as they were specifically designed for neural network loads, the OPUS works much faster and uses much fewer resources as compared to GPUs.

 Many organizations choose the cloud due to the vast storage capacity that the cloud provides.
 Cloud storage is cost-efficient for businesses.
 This is because cloud storage providers distribute their infrastructure costs across their customers.

 The scalability of the cloud is another major advantage that comes with cloud storage.
 With physical data storage devices, it is impossible to scale immediately.
 However, cloud service providers provide instant storage scalability to their customers.
 For instance, if you want to increase your storage capacity from 100TB to 120TB instantly, then it is not possible with physical storage devices, but with the cloud, it is a matter of seconds.

 Each of the top three cloud service providers offers a huge variety of storage options.

-The Amazon simple storage service(S3) system is the most common type of storage system.
-However, if the organization requires large block storage, Amazon has an Elastic Block Store (EBS).
+The Amazon Simple Storage Service(S3) system is the most common type of storage system.
+However, if the organization requires large block storage, Amazon has Elastic Block Store (EBS).